 Business structures: limited company, sole trader, partnership, LLP

-If you want to start a business in the UK, you will typically work as a sole trader, as an unincorporated partnership, via your own limited company, or via a limited liability partnership (LLP).
+If you want to start a business in the UK, you will typically work as a sole trader, in an unincorporated partnership, your own limited company, or a limited liability partnership (LLP).

-Of these business structures, the sole trader and limited company routes are the most commonly taken, for a number of reasons.
-In this article we look at some of the key features of each of the main structures.
+In this article, we look at some of the key features of each of the main structures.

-Also, take a look at our comprehensive limited company vs. sole trader comparison table.
+Also, please look at our comprehensive limited company vs. sole trader comparison table.
+This table highlights some important differences in taxation, legal requirements, and operational flexibility.

 Sole Trader

 This is seen by many as the ‘hassle free’ way of starting up in business.
-As soon as you have informed HMRC of your decision to go self employed, you can start trading right away.
+As soon as you have informed HMRC of your decision to go self employed, you can start trading immediately.

 Under the sole trader model, there is no distinction between your personal and business finances in terms of taxation.
-You pay any tax you owe via the Self Assessment process.
+You pay any tax you owe via Self Assessment.

-Find out in our guide to becoming a sole trader.
+Find out in this GOV.UK guide to being a sole trader.

 Partnership

-This umbrella business structure is used by two or more individuals who wish to go into business together, but without incorporating.
+This umbrella business structure is used by two or more individuals who wish to start a business together but without incorporating.

 As with the sole trader model, partners will share the risks of running a business together, and all partners are personally liable for any debts the business may owe.

-You should always have a well constructed partnership agreement in place before going into business with other people.
+You should always have a well-constructed partnership agreement before going into business with other people.

 Read more in our guide to setting up a partnership.